IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ## Operation States

-Device services may disable a device if it has deemed the device uncontactable or responding with failures after read or write operations are made.
-If an `AllowedFails` number of consecutive attempts to contact a device result in failure then Device Service will assume the device is down and set the operational state to _false_.

-With the operational state set to _false_, any requests to contact the device, including existing schedules will not be acted on during the
+The operational state of device controls whether requests to contact the device, including existing schedules will be acted on.
-`DeviceDownTimeout` after which the device will be marked as operational again.
-When this occurs, the device will be placed in a “last chance” state, meaning that regardless of the `AllowedFails` setting, a single failure will trigger the device back to non-operational, but a successful response will restore the device to normal.
+When the operational state changes, a notification is published on the `StatusTopic`.

-Device Services that support the ability to montitor the online state of a device at the protocol level are able to change the operational state of devices automatically.
+Device Services that support the ability to monitor the online state of a device at the protocol level are able to change the operational state of devices automatically.

-The user can also manually change the operation state of a device during a `device:update`:
+The user can manually change the operation state of a device during a `device:update`.

 ```bash
 ./commands/operation_state_false.sh